Mercury Systems (NASDAQ:MRCY) Updates FY 2022 Earnings Guidance

-Mercury Systems (NASDAQ:MRCY) last posted its earnings results on Tuesday, May 4th.
-The technology company reported $0.64 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.02.
-The business had revenue of $256.86 million for the quarter, compared to analyst estimates of $253.28 million.
-Mercury Systems had a return on equity of 7.77% and a net margin of 8.01%.
-The firm’s revenue was up 23.5% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.60 EPS.
-Sell-side analysts anticipate that Mercury Systems will post 1.95 EPS for the current fiscal year.
+Mercury Systems (NASDAQ:MRCY) last released its earnings results on Tuesday, August 3rd.
+The technology company reported $0.73 earnings per share for the quarter, topping analysts’ consensus estimates of $0.57 by $0.16.
+Mercury Systems had a return on equity of 7.72% and a net margin of 6.71%.
+On average, analysts predict that Mercury Systems will post 1.98 EPS for the current year.

-In other news, CAO Michelle M. Mccarthy sold 801 shares of the stock in a transaction on Thursday, June 3rd.
+In related news, CAO Michelle M. Mccarthy sold 801 shares of the stock in a transaction that occurred on Thursday, June 3rd.
 The stock was sold at an average price of $65.31, for a total transaction of $52,313.31.
-Following the sale, the chief accounting officer now directly owns 9,478 shares of the company’s stock, valued at approximately $619,008.18.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Corporate insiders own 1.90% of the company’s stock.
+Following the completion of the transaction, the chief accounting officer now directly owns 9,478 shares of the company’s stock, valued at $619,008.18.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+1.90% of the stock is owned by corporate insiders.

 Mercury Systems, Inc is a global commercial technology company that serves the aerospace and defense industry.
 It offers products through the following categories: Components, Modules and Sub-Assemblies, and Integrated Subsystems.
 The Components category refers to technology elements performing a single, discrete technological function, which when physically combined with other components may be used to create a module or sub-assembly.